 You can start adding ground cinnamon to more of your meals, but you might need to also consider a cinnamon-based supplement to get enough of it to make a difference.

 Once you get your blood sugar levels under control, then it should be easier to manage your weight and energy levels.
-This can be especially important for women with PCOS who tend toward insulin resistance.
+This can be especially important for women with PCOS who tend toward insulin resistance or metabolic syndrome.

 6. DIM